Ethicon Foundation Fund Travel Grants

 The grants are intended to support applications that wish to enhance a specialty skill or experience that may not be available in the applicant's own country.
 Travel for the sole purpose of attending a scientific meeting will not be supported.

 Applicants must demonstrate that the period overseas relates directly to their home country's surgical training scheme's objectives and/or an opportunity to obtain relevant surgical experience that is not normally available in their home country.
 They must have obtained prior approval for the visit from the appropriate training authority in the country of application where appropriate.
 UK trainees must produce confirmation/evidence of prospective approval from the GMC if the post is to count towards the award of a Certificate of Completion of Training (CCT).

-The awards contribute to economy class travel up to a value of £1,000 and are not available to support the travel costs of a spouse or partner.
-The overseas visit from the successful applicants' home country/place of work will normally be for a period of between 3 to 12 months, although visits of up to 24 months may be considered.
+The awards are for travel costs only, economy class travel, up to a value of £1,000 and are not available to support the travel costs of a spouse or partner.
+The overseas visit from the successful applicant's home country/place of work will normally be for a period of between 3 to 12 months, although visits of up to 24 months may be considered.
 All applications must be made prior to embarking on the visit.

-If the award is for more than £500 payment is made in two stages.
-A first payment of half the amount awarded is made in advance of the visit and payment of the balance of the award is made upon receipt of a satisfactory report from the applicant after the visit has been completed.
+The award is made in two stages, a first payment of half the amount awarded is made in advance of the visit and payment of the balance of the award is made upon receipt of a satisfactory report from the applicant after the visit has been completed.

 Please email the following documents to Linda at email@example.com:

 - A letter of support from the head of department, or consultant, under whom the applicant is currently working

 - A letter of support from another, independent referee